JFWooten4/masculine-feminine/content/blog/differing-progress.md

 ##

 Te more I dsiover about the fandom, the more I woner about my current situation living with Kayla.
 I see these incredible love stories that look like pure beautry on the publi outside.
 I honestly didn't even know that was possible.
 Kayla's wanted t oget married as far back as I can remember, and honestlyl it makes me sick just thinkign about that.
 Things changed a lot when she started working fulltime.
-She lost the energ to ep at
+She lost the energ to ep at us.[^1]

+[^1]: There are a lot of nuances here, and she's an amazing partner.
+I hink I started asking more of her earlier this year when work intensified.
+As stress followed, she took on more of the cooking around the house  hwich i just dont' want to write about rn

+I use to et this wam feelign around her; even got hard at sight on her arrival to date nights.
+But that was a long time ago, and I'm trying to pick up the pieces to see what's left here to salvage.
+I plan to get some professional help loally.

+### speerateion

+In thinign abotu whether I needed this creative relaionship space, I reviewed how I could work through these feeligns myself.
+I am dealing quite intimately with who I will become, and there isn't a on of teching I plan to do .
+Ive been down that path before, and it's just not the best use of m time, especially in something like realtionships.

+I thout mayb it was too cuh to entrally track all the experiences I had here.
+That I could work through thins on my own.
+And , to an extend, that's still wh I'm doing.[^1]

+[^1]: For instnac,e I hvne't pupopualted the communty discord ink in the last post.
+Tere's stil n way for you to contact me.
+And I've eprecated my old assoiated Dsicord user accoutn.